Sexual and gender-based violence against Palestinians during the Gaza war: International reactions

 The US said it could not independently confirm independently earlier reports of sexual abuse in the UN report from February, and Israel criticized the report as biased.
 Israel alleged that one of the report’s authors had rhetorically legitimized Hamas’s 7 October attack a few days prior to the UN panel, and that another had "publicly doubted the testimonies of Israeli victims of gender-based and sexual violence."
 The Israeli mission to the United Nations in Geneva, Switzerland stated that "Israel forcefully rejects the despicable and unfounded claims published today by a group of so-called U.N. experts".

+In May 2026, the United Nations added Israel to its blacklist of parties suspected of committing conflict-related sexual violence.
+A UN report documented cases involving Palestinian detainees including women and children from Gaza and the West Bank between 2023 and 2025, including rape, gang rape, sexual torture, genital abuse, forced nudity, and degrading strip searches allegedly committed by Israeli armed and security forces during detention and interrogation.
+The report said investigators faced access restrictions that prevented the UN from fully assessing the scale of the alleged abuses.
+Following the decision, Israel condemned the report as politically motivated and announced it would sever ties with UN Secretary-General António Guterres’ office.

 In an opinion piece in The New Arab, Maryam Aldossari criticized Western feminists' ignoring of Israel's sexual violence against Palestinians, stating, "Remaining silent on one of the worst atrocities against women and children in our lifetime is indefensible."
 Alice Jill Edwards, the U.N. special rapporteur on torture, condemned the alleged sexual abuse of detainees at Sde Teiman detention camp, stating, "There are no circumstances in which sexual torture or sexualised inhuman and degrading treatment can be justified".